areanddee/earthworks-website/README.md

 npx http-server
 ```

-Then access your site in your browser enter `http://localhost:8000` instead of opening the files directly.
+Then access your site in your browser enter `http://localhost:8000` and the EarthWorks page will be servered there via the index.html file.

-Choose whichever matches the tools you already have installed.